Slow Learning

 Revision Date

-This paper analytically characterizes the speed of convergence under learning to a rational expectations equilibrium (REE) for a large class of multivariate models in which people’s beliefs about model outcomes are central determinants of those outcomes.
-The paper then investigates what features of an economy determine whether convergence under learning is fast or slow.
-We do so by applying our analytic results to the New Keynesian model and studying the impact of the Zero Lower Bound (ZLB) on the speed of convergence to a REE.
-Under certain circumstances, convergence of a learning equilibrium to the REE equilibrium can be so slow that policy analysis based on rational expectations is very misleading.
+This paper provides an analytic characterization of the speed of convergence under learning to a rational expectations equilibrium (REE) for a large class of multivariate models.
+We show that learning is slower when people’s beliefs about model outcomes are more self-fulfilling.
+The paper also investigates which features of a model economy make beliefs more self-fulfilling, using variants of the simple new-Keynesian model and a medium-scale DSGE model.
+For empirically plausible specifications of these models, convergence of a learning equilibrium to the REE is so slow that analysis based on rational expectations can be misleading.